 System size: The size of your solar system and the voltage of your solar system play a crucial role in determining the most suitable charge controller.
 PWM regulators are ideal for smaller systems with lower voltages, while MPPT regulators are suitable for higher voltages and offer better scalability.

-Efficiency: If maximizing the efficiency and power output of your solar panels is your top priority, then an MPPT charge controller is the right choice.
+Efficiency: If maximizing the efficiency and power output of your solar panels is a top priority, then an MPPT charge controller is the right choice.
 MPPT controllers are more efficient because they can convert excess voltage into additional current, resulting in higher power output.

-FAQS for the charge controller
+FAQS about the charge controller

 1. Can I mix different types of charge controllers in one system?